Results 1 to 10 of 14

 I have one called Dixie Blue Steel with a round point.
 The scales are synthetic Ivory and It is the best razor I have.

 I've got a couple made by Kinfolks that are marked Blue Steel.
 They are both real good shavers.
-I've seen others marked Blue Steel but haven't gotten any but the Kinfolks.“Be kind, for everyone you meet is fighting a hard battle,” attributed to Ian Maclaren, circa1897
+I've seen others marked Blue Steel but haven't gotten any but the Kinfolks.Be careful how you treat people on your way up, you may meet them again on your way back down.

 The Kinfolks ones are really great shavers.
 I don't know firsthand, but someone I trust (and Jimmy does too) told me.

 Thanks guys.
 Yeah, my wife really surprised me.
 We went out to the antique mall and when I went outside to bring my coffee mug to the car she snagged a bundle of 11 razors.
 They were having a sale so she got a really good deal on them.
 A couple have some pretty severe hone wear and a couple have some chips but there were a couple of good newer Wade and Butchers a Swedish Razor marked: JERNBOLAGET ESKILSTUNA SWEDEN, which looks in pretty good shape except for some small chips along the edge, hopefully they can be honed out, and a Geneva Cutlery Corp. razor with a 7 in a Pyramid.
 The Geneva razor has a brushed finish and looks like it might be stainless steel but I'm not sure about that.